jhupprevature/rev-Overcharge/README.md

 List of features ready
 * Login functionality
 * Study flashcard sets by answering flashcards and marking cards as studied
-* Create, edit, and rate flashcard sets
+* Create and rate flashcard sets
 * Timer functionality including modes and custom time
 * Objectives displayed and measured

 To-Do List:
+* Edit flashcard sets
-* Ranked flashcard sets on the home page.
+* Rank sorted flashcard sets on the home page
+* Admin authorization of new flashcard sets
+* Categorize and filter flashcard sets by tech stack
+* Comment or feedback system for flashcard sets
+* Answer checking for studying flashcards
 * User profile page to
     - display and edit profile
     - display favorite flashcard set, and public stats for contributions
-* Admin authorization of new flash card sets
-* Categorize flashcard sets by tech stack

 ## Getting Started